 The war memorial on the outside of the west end of the Institute is made from stone salvaged from the bomb damaged Palace of Westminster during WW2 .
 It was erected and presented to the village in memory of those who Fell in the both World Wars by Colonel, Sir Leonard Ropner of Thorp Perrow in 1948.

 At the top of the village is a Monument in the form of a cross erected by grateful friends in memory of Lady Augusta Milbank of Thorp Perrow, who died in 1874.

 Castle Arms Inn

 Not quite so old, dating from the 18th century, and still offering access to the public is the Castle Arms Inn, the only survivor of the three earlier village inns.
 It is probably early to middle eighteenth century and is a grade 2 listed building.
 Evidence from the exterior shows it to be of two quite separate periods.
 Inside, beams run from end to end, and from front to back respectively.
 The front door opens into a small vestibule directly facing the side of the chimney.
-The Inn was at one time a Farm and Buildings ~ a cowbyre, foldyard, and piggery now converted into a function room stand behind.
+The Inn was at one time a Farm and Buildings ~ a cowbyre, foldyard, and piggery now converted into a bedrooms stand behind.
 The covered Foldyard, possibly from the late eighteenth century, was an important agricultural improvement, which enabled the wintering of more cattle than previously.
 Pigs were an important item in village economy and most villagers would have kept one.
 The feeding chute, through which skimmed milk, the residue of butter making, was fed to the pigs, is still visible.